 - Meditate.
 Meditation has been widely used as a form of stress-relief.
 Learning how to take your mind off of everything going on around you and concentrating only on slow, gentle breaths can help ease anxiety and stress, therefore, boosting your mood.
 Try meditating at least 5-10 minutes a day.
 Meditating can help you find the happiness inside

 - Journaling.
 Venting is therapeutic and can help to reduce your stress and depression.
 Write daily on things like your mood, your experiences, your goals, and even what you’re thankful for.
 Not only does it feel good to release those thoughts, but it can be great to look back and see how far you’ve come as your negatives turn into positives.

 - Cut back on responsibilities.
-Everyone leads a hectic lifestyle, but if you’re struggling with depression, having too many responsibilities can heighten your stress levels.
+Everyone leads a hectic lifestyle, but if you’re struggling with depression and anxiety, having too many responsibilities can heighten your stress levels.
 Learn how to say no and ask for help whether it’s at home or in the office.